tuva-health/docs/docs/provider-data.md

 ## What provider data is included in claims?

 Medical claims includes several fields containing information on providers.
-The information included varies based on the type of claim.
+The fields vary based on the type of claim.

 **Facility Claims [CMS-1450 or UB-04](https://www.cdc.gov/wtc/pdfs/policies/ub-40-P.pdf):**
 Provider information in the header of facility claims.
 In addition to the facility billing the service, these claims contain several fields for NPIs from up to four individual providers involved in the care (e.g., Attending Physician).